Frequently Asked Questions

 Can you answer some questions for my school/college project?

 It depends how busy I am.
-I get a lot of these requests that usually require a lot of detailed answers for no reward - you can try me and see.
+I often receive these requests that usually require a lot of detailed answers for no reward - you can try me and see.

 Can you send me products to review or for a charity event?